nrfconnect/sdk-nrf/applications/nrf_desktop/doc/buttons.rst

 In this state, the module enables the GPIO interrupts and waits for the pin state to change.
 When a button is pressed, the module switches to ``STATE_SCANNING``.

-When the switch occurs, the module submits a work with a delay set to ``CONFIG_DESKTOP_BUTTONS_DEBOUNCE_INTERVAL``.
+When the switch occurs, the module submits a work with a delay set to :option:`CONFIG_DESKTOP_BUTTONS_DEBOUNCE_INTERVAL`.
 The work scans the keyboard matrix for changes to button states and sends the related events.
-If the button is kept pressed while the scanning is performed, the work will be re-submitted with a delay set to ``CONFIG_DESKTOP_BUTTONS_SCAN_INTERVAL``.
+If the button is kept pressed while the scanning is performed, the work will be re-submitted with a delay set to :option:`CONFIG_DESKTOP_BUTTONS_SCAN_INTERVAL`.
 If no button is pressed, the module switches back to ``STATE_ACTIVE``.

 When the system enters the low-power state, the ``buttons`` module goes to ``STATE_IDLE``, in which it waits for GPIO interrupts that indicate a change to button states.